 In fact, in haste to move to make to order environments, companies often use examples of “make to stock” environments that are not made to stock.
 Forecasting is still necessary.
 Two examples of environments that are called make to stock are listed below.

 Assemble to Order Example 1: Computers

-For instance, they may bring up Dell Computer, which is well-known for their online business not building the entire computer, but instead holding components and then building on-demand once an order is received.
+For instance, they may bring up Dell Computer, which is well-known for their online business not building the entire computer but instead holding components and building on-demand once an order is received.
 As long as all the components are in stock, a computer can be assembled quickly.

-This is how Dell has stayed away from creating final products, which would mean they would have to guess or forecast as to how many of each configuration would be required.
-This is not make to stock.
+This is how Dell has stayed away from creating final products, which would mean they would have to guess or forecast how many of each configuration would be required.
+This is not made to stock.
 I quote again from “Demand Planning Methods in Software.”

 “Most environments that people call “make to order” are actually “assemble to order.”
 Assemble to order still requires a forecast at the subcomponent level.
 This is why companies must forecast.”